microsoft/pxt/docs/blog.md

 April 7th, 2020

-Submissions from the second MakeCode Arcade game jam are in, and we've been delighted and amazed by the creativity and craft on display in these games!
+Submissions from the second MakeCode Arcade game jam are in.
+We've been delighted and amazed by the creativity and craft on display in these games!
 Check out some of our favorite entries from the jam.

 **[Continue reading this blog post](/blog/arcade/game-jam-2)**